nicnosis/iu-courses/sp19/j363/web-syllabus.md

 It is also useful to have access to a large display, or dual display configuration.
 If you are bringing your own laptop to class, it is recommended to bring a mouse.

 ## Policies
 ### Attendance
 Students should make a serious effort to attend every lecture.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

 Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
 You will also miss out on quizzes and participation activities if you miss class.

+### Deadlines
+Deadlines are strict and non-negotiable.
+Late assignments will be accepted for the first three calendar days after a deadline.
+I will remove 15% for each day past the deadline _(Example--- If you got 85 on an assignment but submitted it two days late, you're getting a 55)_.

+Assignments may not be submitted after three calendar days have elapsed (Example--- Deadline is September 8th, you cannot submit after September 11th)

+The only __exception to this rule__ is the final project, which cannot be submitted late.

+### Absences
+Whether or not an absence is excused is __entirely at the discretion of the instructor__.

+If you miss a quiz or participation exercise and have an __excused absence__, you have __one week__ to make up that assignment at office hours.
+If you cannot attend scheduled office hours, it is your responsibility to reach out and schedule another meeting time.

+If you know you are going to be absent or late on a certain day, please tell me ahead of time.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.
 As an IU student, you should have access to a Box account.
 You can also use Google Drive or GitHub to maintain copies of your files.
 Losing your files is not an excuse for late or incomplete work.